bparanj/crystal/computer/bounty/book-notes.md

 mount -o remount,rw /
 ```

-The BeagleBone Black is a versatile single-board computer with various use cases, including:
+The BeagleBone Black is a versatile single-board computer with various use cases, :

 1. **Embedded Systems Development**: Ideal for creating and testing embedded systems due to its GPIO, PWM, and ADC capabilities.